If you’d like to increase your happiness, then this devotion explores 8 Bible verses about what God says it takes for a person to be happy.

 Take Back Your Temple

 P.S.
 Are you ready to live a “no regrets life when it comes to your health and weight?
 Let the Take Back Your Temple program be your guide.
-It has a 60 day money-back guarantee.
 God’s way is change from the inside out and once you are changed His way, you are never the same!